rickmansfield/RockPaperScisors_JS/README.md

 ## Tip(s) for use

-so you will need to use the most up-to-date version of Chrome to ensure your code runs correctly.
+You will need to use the most up-to-date version of Chrome to ensure your code runs correctly.
 If your version of Chrome is too old, correctly-written code may still not run as expected.

 ## Testing